NHOrus/srwq-compilation/episode-02.md

 "One lucky shot won't be enough, Helios!
 The Agyeus system has been improved drastically from the toy you left us.
 You're not just fighting my planet, you're fighting MY UNIVERSE!!!"

-The shadows charge en-masse into the heros formation.
+The shadows charge en-masse into the heroes' formation.
 Rai blasts one back into nothingness before two more grab the R-2s arms and fling him into the rusting hulk of a failed Grungust prototype.
 Sanger slices three into six parts before five use their Shadow Slicers together to block his blade.
-Even the Giest is being overrun, blowing away shadow after shadow as they fly at Gilliam, glowing red with destructive energy.
+Even the Geist is being overrun, blowing away shadow after shadow as they fly at Gilliam, glowing red with destructive energy.

 "Ugh!
 Stay focused!
 We've beaten him once, we can do it again!!"